PayString/rfcs/src/spec/payid-easy-checkout.md

 to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.

-Though section (TODO: link to appendix example usage section) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize a PayID Easy Checkout URL.
+Though the [appendix](#appendix) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize a PayID Easy Checkout URL.